duncanbradley/thesis/Chapters/reproducibility.md

 ### Literate Programming and Dynamic Documents

 Knuth’s [-@knuth_literate_1984] novel perspective on comprehensibility in computer programming has been influential in the literature on computational reproducibility.
 Knuth’s premise is that a programming script should not be regarded primarily as a set of instructions for a computer to follow, but as a tool to assist humans in understanding those instructions.
 This approach, known as ‘literate programming’, involves pairing code with corresponding text, such that reporting and documentation are closely linked to underlying code [@sandve_ten_2013; @piccolo_tools_2016].
 Dynamic documents allow authors to mix code and narrative within a single file, with the results updated whenever the document is rendered.
 Producing (and re-producing) an entire manuscript using a dynamic document offers opportunities to easily observe the implementation of code used for each aspect of analysis [@peikert_reproducible_2021].
 In addition to descriptive and inferential statistics, data visualisations may also be rendered dynamically [@fitzjohn_reproducible_2014].
 This efficient format enhances transparency [@holmes_reproducible_2021], supports interactivity [@rule_ten_2019] and avoids errors which can occur when manually collating results [@peikert_reproducible_2021].
 Including computationally-expensive code (e.g., complex statistical models) within a dynamic document can be problematic since this code is executed every time the document is rendered [@fitzjohn_reproducible_2014].
 However, capacity for model caching provides a convenient antidote.
 This facilitates access to results by storing the output from models, which is then only updated when relevant data and code are updated.

+**Reproducibility makes a positive contribution in this respect.**
+**Making data available in at an accessible location is the first step.**
+**Wider set of considerations than just public deposition of data.**
+**Considering only transparency limits the utility of such endeavours.**

+**This is consistent with the recommendations of the Royal Society report, which argues for greater consideration of usability, beyond the public deposition of data...**

+**There is a disconnect between the conclusions presented in a publication and the underlying data.
+Readers should be able to easily access this data through a link in a journal article.
+They go further in suggesting that the various components should be packaged within a single resource, allowing the reader to see the links between data and conclusions, and perhaps explore the data whilst reading.
+Dynamic documents provide the ability to consistently connect these aspects of research, and enhance comprehensibility in an interactive environment.
+They are not equivalent to executable papers, which are presented in a more user-friendly manner (since they require less technological proficiency).
+However, dynamic documents allow the connection between results and underlying analysis to be observed without any loss of fidelity.**

 ## Computational Environments